 The journalist Maureen Cleave talks of meeting one of your students from UEA who described your course on Autobiography as Fiction as life changing.
 What was the idea behind the course you devised and taught as Literary Fellow?

 I’m more interested in which student MC was talking to on the train.
 Was it Psycho 1 or Psycho 2?
 They both hated me at first but I won Psycho 1 over with my sociopath charm.
 I liked to write things on the blackboard which were never explained.

 Lies are easy to believe in but the truth sounds false.

 I threw someone out for mentioning Hemingway.
-The Dean said to me, ‘You can’t do that.’
-And I replied, ‘But I have done it!’
+The Dean, Lorna Sage, said to me, ‘You can’t do that!’
+And I replied, ‘But I have done it.’
 Now that I’m older and more idealistic I can see that my younger self was a bit hardcore.

-The night before my first seminar my husband Don Watson asked, ‘Aren’t you nervous.’
-No. ‘You don’t seem to have prepared anything?’
+The night before my first seminar Dangerous asked, ‘Aren’t you nervous?’
+No. ‘You don’t seem to have prepared anything.’

 He was right.
 I hadn’t.
 I’d been writer-in-residence in Wormwood Scrubs in a room full of murderers and a boiling kettle.
 Most of them had killed women ‘on impulse’.
 My biggest worry about a group of students was that they might smell.

 I started by telling them to write 500 words about losing their virginity.
 One boy said, ‘I think I’m still a virgin.’
 So I said lie, make it up.